IfeAkiWad/Random_Pop_Quiz/README.md

 ## Installation

-1. To start the rails server, use command:
+1. To start the React client, use command:

     ```bash
     npm start